simoesthiago/processlab/README.md

-# BPMappr
+# ProcessLab

 **AI-Powered BPMN Process Modeling Platform**

-BPMappr is a modern BPMN (Business Process Model and Notation) modeling tool that uses multimodal AI to automatically generate, edit, and optimize business process diagrams from documents, images, and natural language.
+ProcessLab is a modern BPMN (Business Process Model and Notation) modeling tool that uses multimodal AI to automatically generate, edit, and optimize business process diagrams from documents, images, and natural language.

 ## 🏗️ Architecture Overview

-BPMappr is built as a monorepo with the following structure:
+ProcessLab is built as a monorepo with the following structure:

 ```
-bpmappr/
+processlab/
 ├── apps/
 │   ├── api/          # FastAPI backend (Python)
 │   ├── web/          # Next.js frontend (TypeScript)